kilianpdrx/Computational-Optical-Imaging/README.md

-# 🧠 Computational Optical Imaging
+# Computational Optical Imaging

-This repository contains a collection of Jupyter notebooks developed as part of the **Computational Optical Imaging** course.
+This repository contains a collection of Jupyter notebooks developed as part of the **Computational Optical Imaging** course at EPFL.
-Modern imaging systems combine traditional optical devices (lenses, endoscopes, cameras, laser scanners, etc.) with digital computation.
-In this course, we learn how to use **computational tools** to simulate optical systems and combine them with **neural networks** that process optical images.
+In this course, we learnt how to use **computational tools** to simulate optical systems and combine them with **neural networks** that process optical images.

 ---

-## 📘 Course Overview

-The course bridges **physical optics** and **machine learning**, exploring how light propagation, imaging, and scattering can be simulated and enhanced through deep learning.

 ### Topics covered:
 1. **Optical wave propagation**